Hk669/bpetokenizer/README.md

 # bpetokenizer

 A Byte Pair Encoding (BPE) tokenizer, which algorithmically follows along the GPT tokenizer.
-The tokenizer is capable of handling special tokens and uses a customizable regex pattern for tokenization(includes the gpt4 regex pattern).
+The tokenizer is capable of handling special tokens and uses a customizable regex pattern for tokenization(includes the gpt4 regex pattern). supports `save` and `load` tokenizers in the `json` and `file` format.

 ### Overview